RaquelWriter/javascript-web-apis-samples/README.md

 ## battery-status folder

-With this project you can check the battery status of your computer, using only the web api object battery from navigation method web api built in the browser.
+With this project you can check the battery status of your computer, using only the Battery Status Web Api from navigation method of the browser.

 Sample code:

-...

 ```javascript
 let batteryIsCharging = false;